ravanspell/verifijs/README.md

 here you need to specify data field (name) and criteria (required) then error message will add only to that specific data field required criteria. data field and criteria should separate by using "\_".

-**This sample usage not only show all the validation parameters.
-We are working on full documentation.**